mariesteinacker/NARX-Hematox/README.md

 # Usage
 In the notebook `NARX_showcase.ipynb` it is demonstrated how individual patient dynamics can be learned with NARX neural networks, and how transfer learning via a semi-mechanistic model can be utilized.
-This is shown with a simulated individual patient time series, which is generated with the model of Friberg et al., 2002 (https://doi.org/10.1200/jco.2002.02.140), and an added simulated noise.
+This is shown with a simulated individual patient time series, which is generated with the Friberg model (Friberg et al., JCO.
+20, 4713–4721 (2002), https://doi.org/10.1200/jco.2002.02.140), and an added simulated noise.

 # How To
 1. Clone this environment to your computer.